-Further, beginning September 21, 2020, all sales of alcohol for on-premises consumption must end by 11:00 p.m.
+Further, all sales of alcohol for on-premises consumption must end by 11:00 p.m.
 All patrons must finish their alcoholic beverages by midnight.
 A licensee may remain open to serve food until its normal closing time, but no alcohol may be served or retained by patrons after midnight.